Abhinav08bhatt/PBL_SEM2/README.md

 ## 📖 About the Project

 This project was developed for **PBL SEM 2** under the subject **Programming for Problem Solving**.
-It features a dual-layered architecture: a high-performance C Engine that safely manages native file I/O operations, seamlessly bridged to an interactive Python Tkinter interface.
+It features a dual-layered architecture: a C logic engine that safely manages native file I/O operations, bridged to an interactive Python Tkinter interface.
 The system acts as a fully-featured ERP, handling isolated student enrollment, multi-component grading, real-time SGPA calculations, and date-stamped attendance tracking.

-**Mentor:** Ms. Ayushi Dwivedi
+### **Mentor:** Ms. Ayushi Dwivedi
-**Topic:** Student ERP and Attendance Management System
+### **Topic:** Student ERP and Attendance Management System

 ---